marta-krzyk-dev/CrazyPizzaGUI/README.md

 1. Go to the main page.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/1_CrazyPizza_index_GET.png?raw=true)

-2. A) Click on "Get started" and create an account.
+2. Click on "Get started" and create an account.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/2_CrazyPizza_Users_POST_create_an_account.png?raw=true)

-2. B) If you already have an account, click on "Login" to enter your email and password.
+3. If you already have an account, click on "Login" to enter your email and password.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/2B_CrazyPizza_Tokens_POST_log_in.png?raw=true)

 3. You will be redirected to your shopping cart.
 For now, it's empty.